 - Mews Hall

-Unless you're applying to live in a program house, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
-The timing of your application does not influence the selection process; the auto-allocation is conducted based on all the applications received by the May 10, 2020 deadline.
+Unless you're applying to live in a Program House, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
+The timing of your application does not influence the selection process; the auto-allocation is conducted based on all the applications received by the published deadline.